 Agricultural land.
-Those specific land areas on which agricultural activities are conducted as of the date of adoption of this SMP pursuant to the Shoreline Master Program Guidelines as evidenced by aerial photography or other documentation.
+Those specific land areas on which agricultural activities are conducted as of the date of adoption of a local master program pursuant to these guidelines as evidenced by aerial photography or other documentation.
 After the effective date of this Master Program, land converted to agricultural use is subject to compliance with the requirements of this Master Program.